 To make matters easier when it comes to fixing the ULD to become airworthy again, VRR has a PART-145 approved station in Badhoevedorp.
 It’s close to Schiphol Airport, which makes repair a bit more convenient.

 Do you like to know more about certified and non-certified ULDs?
-Check out our knowledge page.
+Check out this page on ULD certification.
 Needing to repair a ULD?
-Contact our station at email@example.com.
+Contact our station at firstname.lastname@example.org.